luizleme-tech/luizleme-tech/README.md

 Olá Pessoal \O/ 👋

 My name is Luiz Leme, and I'm from Brazil (🇧🇷).
 I've been working as Software Engineer since 2005.
-Actually I work as a Software Specialist at VR and here I make it as my personal lab, sharing many stuff :)
+Actually I work as a Senior Software Engineer at Mercado Livre and here I make it as my personal lab, sharing many stuff :)

 Would you like to find me?